-Finally I had the chance to travel to Cameron Corner in October 2010.
-Despite the unusual amount of rain the Australian Outback received this year, the roads where not as bad as expected.
+Finally, I had the chance to travel to Cameron Corner a couple of years ago.
+I really enjoyed the trip in that part of the country.
+Despite the unusual amount of rain the Australian Outback received in that year, the roads were not as bad as expected.
 It was wonderful to see so much fresh green and lots of wildflowers.

 Coming from Broken Hill / Tibooburra you drive through Sturt National Park and finally arrive at a gate in the dog fence.
 Remember, this gate must be shut all times.
 So please close it after you've passed.